CasualYT31/WebWars/README.md

 ### `components` Folder

 It is also customary to organize all of your React components in a `components` folder, with each menu of the game occupying a `root.mjs` component, containing many `subComponents` as necessary.
-The only restriction is that only one menu can be displayed at a time, otherwise you're free to organise your UI code in any way.
+The only restriction is that only one menu can be displayed at a time, otherwise you're free to organize your UI code in any way.
 For example, if you need to show two menus at once, you'll need to combine them as two components under one root menu component.

 ### `locales` Folder